oracle/node-oracledb/doc/api.md

 ```

 The [action](https://docs.oracle.com/database/121/LNOCI/oci08sca.htm#sthref1434)
-for attribute for end-to-end application tracing.
+attribute for end-to-end application tracing.
 This is a write-only property.

 <a name="propconnclientid"></a>
 ```